 - State Laws: Several states require employers to provide short-term disability coverage to their employees.
 Residents of New York, New Jersey, California, Hawaii, and Rhode Island can benefit from their states’ laws, but these short-term disability payouts usually last 90 days or less.

 These resources can help under certain circumstances, but only a dedicated long-term disability insurance policy can be designed specifically to meet your needs.

-Also, having your own disability insurance policy means your coverage isn’t connected to your employer.
+Also, having a disability insurance policy means your coverage isn’t connected to your employer.
 You can move from job to job without losing your protection.